Born and raised in Nicholtown, Rhonda Young lives in a house built from her father’s own two hands.

-Despite her struggles, Rhonda was involved in her community and striving to do something genuinely good.
+In all the times she volunteered, Rhonda did not mention the condition of her home.
 Then, one interaction changed the course of Rhonda’s future.
-Rick Joye, the founder of Sustaining Way, had lunch with Pastor Blue of Nicholtown Missionary Baptist Church where Rhonda attended.
-Pastor Blue mentioned the conditions in which Rhonda was living to Rick Joye, who immediately reached out to his community coordinator, Ricky.
-Ricky asked to take a look at Rhonda’s home to document what she was going through.
-Rhonda felt vulnerable with unveiling her home and struggled not to get her hopes up, but she continued to be brave.
-Rhonda had spent hours and hours working at Annie’s House without complaining or mentioning her living conditions.
-Sustaining Way was thankful to have the opportunity to help Rhonda and quickly began pulling together partners to support their friend in need.
+Sustaining Way founder Rick Joye had lunch with Pastor Darian Blue of Nicholtown Missionary Baptist Church.
+Pastor Blue mentioned the conditions in which Rhonda was living to Rick, who immediately reached out to his community coordinator, Ricky Power.
+While Rhonda felt vulnerable about unveiling her home to anyone, she placed her trust in Ricky, who began to document what she was going through.
+Sustaining Way was thankful to have the opportunity to help Rhonda and quickly began pulling together partners to support a beloved friend in need.

 “I never will forget.
 It was the week of Christmas.
 They employed some people who were gonna get my roof on.
 I didn’t get my hopes up — it was still unbelievable to me.
 But when they came out, they came out!
 I’m talking about people coming from Kentucky, Virginia, it was massive.
 I’m talking about cars around my whole block.
 I’m telling you, it looked like an event!”

 Rhonda standing in her kitchen, one of her favorite parts of her home after many repairs and new roofing